LeaderPortfolio

 Early Life and Education

 Pavel Tykac was born on May 15, 1964, in Čelákovice, Czechoslovakia.
-He obtained an engineering degree from the Czech Technical University in Prague in 1987.
+He earned an engineering degree from the Czech Technical University in Prague in 1987.
+Little is known about his early life as he maintains a private personal life.

 Rise to Success

-Tykac's entrepreneurial journey started after the Velvet Revolution in the early 1990s.
-He began by selling computer technology and co-founded Vikomt company in 1991, which became a major player in the market.
-In the mid-1990s, he sold his share in Vikomt and used the proceeds to acquire Regiobanka, which he later sold.
-He then participated in the creation of Motoinvest, which focused on privatization takeovers.
-Tykac entered the energy sector in 2006 by investing in Czech Coal and became its sole owner in 2010.
-He expanded his business by acquiring the Chvaletice Power Station in 2013 and rebranded Czech Coal to Sev.en Group in 2017.
-In 2018, Tykac expanded into the European energy market through Sev.en Energy AG.
+Tykac's entrepreneurial journey began after the Velvet Revolution in 1989.
+He started by importing and selling computer equipment.
+In 1991, he co-founded Vikomt company, a major player in the computer technology market.
+He later sold his share of Vikomt and used the proceeds to acquire Regiobanka, which he later sold.
+In 1992, Tykac co-founded Motoinvest, which specialized in hostile takeovers during the Czech Republic's privatization program.
+In 2006, Tykac entered the energy sector by investing in Czech Coal, becoming the sole owner in 2010.
+Czech Coal was later rebranded as Sev.en Energy Group.

 Key Business Strategies